The Michigan Humanities has been awarded a Capital Improvement Grant from the Michigan Council for Arts and Cultural Affairs in the amount of $13,775.

-“Receiving this grant will allow MHC to support technology upgrades and improvements that will increase our ability to effectively deliver grants and support to nonprofit arts and cultural organizations around the state,” said Erik Nordberg, MHC Executive Director.
+“Receiving this grant will allow MH to support technology upgrades and improvements that will increase our ability to effectively deliver grants and support to nonprofit arts and cultural organizations around the state,” said Erik Nordberg, MH Executive Director.

-This project directly supports the MHC mission of connecting people and communities by fostering and supporting quality cultural programs.
-By strengthening its communications capability and improving, streamlining and right-sizing the online application process, the MHC will better serve schools, museums, libraries, colleges and nonprofits in Michigan in their efforts to provide humanities based experiences and education through grant-funding activities.
+This project directly supports the MH mission of connecting people and communities by fostering and supporting quality cultural programs.
+By strengthening its communications capability and improving, streamlining and right-sizing the online application process, the MH will better serve schools, museums, libraries, colleges and nonprofits in Michigan in their efforts to provide humanities based experiences and education through grant-funding activities.

 The improved online granting system is expected to launch in September 2014 for the opening of the Arts & Humanities Touring Grants, which help offset the cost of bringing performers, re-enactors, storytellers and cultural bearers into communities.